bulwark-crypto/Bulwark-KB/docs/Troubleshooting/Staking-Troubleshooting-GUI.md

 # Staking Troubleshooting - GUI

 **This guide is for the Windows, Linux and Mac GUI wallets.**
-**The commands specificed will not work as listed for CLI interfaces**
+**The commands specified will not work as listed for CLI interfaces**

 To make sure your wallet is staking, the 1st step is to use the following command in your debug console: